rjmcginness/FishingStories/README.md

 ACCESSING THE APP:
 FishingStories may be accessed through web browser.
 The URL is localhost:5000.
 The application must be started to access the app.

+There is a default administrator login:  Username: Admin, Password: Admin.
+The password should be changed.

+To access the Angler interface, Register to ceate an account.